PNW-TechPros/js-natural-lenses/README.md

 ### Accessing a Dictionary-like Object

-An Object in the datum plan spec can specify a key of `datumPlan.others` (or use the `...OTHERS(plan)` when passing a spec Function) to indicate dictionary-like or partially dictionary-like behavior.
+An Object in the datum plan spec can specify a key of `datumPlan.others` (or use the `...NAMED_VALUES(plan)` when passing a spec Function) to indicate dictionary-like or partially dictionary-like behavior.
 In this case, the lens targeting the corresponding slot in the subject data receives the additional methods `at(...)`, `mapInside(...)`, and `mapAllInside(...)`.

 #### `at`